BernhardWebstudio/fylr-ipt-proxy/docker/db/README.md

 If you previously generated SSL certificates manually, the new setup will:
 1. Detect your existing certificates in `docker/db/ssl/`
-2. Reuse them automatically (no regeneration)
+2. Reuse them automatically
 3. Continue to work as before

-No migration needed - just restart the container with the new setup.
+No migration needed - just ensure certificates are in `docker/db/ssl/` and restart the container with the new setup.